Small Print, Big Responsibility

 International Compliance in Export Products

-GS1-128, EAN-13, and Code 128.
-Additionally, many countries require date information to be in ISO 8601 format
+Products shipped abroad must use barcode formats such as GS1-128, EAN-13, and Code 128.
+Additionally, many countries require the date information to be in ISO 8601 format (YYYY-MM-DD)

 Things to Consider During the Compliance and Audit Process